 - Branded Ecommerce Stores: These are ecommerce stores that are owned and operated by the founder(s) or creator(s) of the store, and they sell their own products on their own terms to their customer base.
 These types of stores are generally built on ecommerce platforms such as Shopify or BigCommerce.

-- Conversational Commerce: With social media being a main part of consumer’s daily routines, social media platforms are making it easy for consumers to shop through the posts on their newsfeed.
-Instagram, Facebook, Pinterest and Snapchat all have conversational commerce options that ecommerce brands can sell their products through.
+- Conversational Commerce: With social media being a major part of consumers’ daily routines, social media platforms are making it easy for consumers to shop through the posts on their newsfeed.
+Instagram Shop, Facebook Marketplace, Pinterest Shopping, and TikTok all have conversational commerce options that ecommerce brands can sell their products through.

 The Different Ecommerce Platforms

-Every ecommerce business needs an ecommerce store, which is essentially just an online landing place where their customers can come to explore, learn about and purchase their products.
+Every ecommerce business needs an ecommerce store, which is essentially just a website where their customers can come to browse, learn about, and purchase their products.

 Who Can Start Their Own Ecommerce Business?

-The short answer is: Anyone can start their own ecommerce business.
-Anyone can go from asking themselves, “What is ecommerce?” to building their very own ecommerce business in the span of weeks, months or years.
-Some ecommerce businesses are easier to start than others, some ecommerce business owners may have more industry knowledge than others when first starting out, but the great thing about ecommerce is that anyone can build, launch and grow their own ecommerce business if they have some time, energy and resources and they’re ready to put in the work.
+Anyone can start their own ecommerce business.
+Anyone can go from asking themselves, “What is ecommerce?” to building their very own ecommerce business in the span of weeks by dedicating time to learning and testing out ecommerce platforms to get the hang of it.
+Some commerce businesses are easier to start than others.
+Some ecommerce business owners can learn quickly even if they’re beginners.
+Anyone can build, launch, and grow their own ecommerce business if they have some time, energy, and resources and they’re ready to put in the work.

-- There’s a Low Barrier to Entry: What this means is that no matter how little time or money you have available to invest in starting your ecommerce business, there’s something you can do to get started.
-To start a brick-and-mortar business in the past when online business wasn’t an option, entrepreneurs had to get a bank loan to rent out a store and purchase inventory and equipment upfront before they could even get started selling to customers.
-They had one shot to succeed and if they failed, they would be out a huge sum of money and they’d repel any other bank they approached in future.
-With ecommerce, you can start your own business without inventory, or you can run your business online for less than your monthly cell phone bill.
+- There’s a Low Barrier to Entry: To start a brick-and-mortar business in the past when online business wasn’t an option, entrepreneurs had to get a bank loan to rent out a store and purchase inventory and equipment upfront before they could even get started selling to customers.
+They had one shot to succeed and if they failed, they would be out a huge sum of money and they’d repel any other bank they approached in the future.
+Today, you can start your own business without carrying inventory, or you can run your business online for less than your monthly cell phone bill.
+Signing up to start your own ecommerce business only takes a few minutes and there are no prerequisites needed to get started.
+So, after you finish reading ‘what is ecommerce’ you can start experimenting by building your own ecommerce store today.

-It’s common for those starting their first ecommerce business to struggle with Imposter Syndrome, the feeling of being a “sheep in wolf’s clothing” or not feeling good enough to start your own business.
-We urge you to push past those feelings and to start your own ecommerce business anyways.
+It’s common for those starting their first ecommerce business to struggle with Imposter Syndrome, the feeling of not being good enough to start your own business.
+Push past those feelings and to start your own ecommerce business anyways.
 Starting your own ecommerce business is about so much more than just being successful or earning lots of money.
-It’s about the journey from turning something into nothing and turning ideas, resources and inspiration into something tangible.
+It’s about the journey from turning nothing into something and turning ideas, resources, and inspiration into something tangible.

-In our manifesto we discuss the 7 traits of successful entrepreneurs, so if you’re just getting started in ecommerce we recommend having a look over that article.
-You may not have all the industry knowledge or the time and money to get your ecommerce business started but if you have those 7 traits, you can still be successful.
+In our manifesto, we discuss the 7 traits of successful entrepreneurs, so if you’re just getting started in ecommerce we recommend having a look over that article.
+You may not have all the industry knowledge or the time and money to get your ecommerce business started but if you have any of those 7 traits, you can still be successful.

 The Pros and Cons of Starting Your Own Ecommerce Business